-The Duke of Buccleuch and Queensberry KBE FRSE FSA DL
+The Duke of Buccleuch and Queensberry KT KBE FRSE FSA DL

 Richard, 10th Duke of Buccleuch and 12th Duke of Queensberry is responsible for the overall management of his family’s historic estate businesses, heritage properties and art collections including Drumlanrig Castle and Bowhill in Scotland and Boughton House in Northamptonshire.
 He has long been closely involved in the wider heritage world as a former Trustee of the National Heritage Memorial Fund and for ten years as President of the National Trust for Scotland.
-Currently he is a Trustee of The Royal Collection and President of the Georgian Group.
+Currently he is a Trustee of The Royal Collection.
 He has recently been appointed High Steward of Westminster Abbey.

 Dame Rosalind Savill DBE, FBA, FSA